 "Settlement Amount" has the meaning set forth in Section 5.4(i).

-"SLA Failure" has the meaning set forth in the applicable Service Level Agreement.
+"SLA Failure" has the meaning set forth in the applicable

-"Taxes" means any and all present or future ad valorem, consumption, electronic commerce, excise, fiber optic, gross receipts, privilege, property, occupation, sales, telecommunication, transaction, transport, use, utility and other taxes, levies, duties, imposts, governmental charges, licenses, fees, permits and assessments or increases therein, other than (i) income taxes required to be withheld at the source, (ii) taxes based on net income or net worth, and (iii) gross receipts taxes imposed in lieu of income taxes in jurisdictions that do not assess a corporate income tax.
+["Taxes" means any and all present or future ad valorem, consumption, electronic commerce, excise, fiber optic, gross receipts, privilege, property, occupation, sales, telecommunication, transaction, transport, use, utility and other taxes, levies, duties, imposts, governmental charges, licenses, fees, permits and assessments or increases therein, other than (i) income taxes required to be withheld at the source, (ii) taxes based on net income or net worth, and (iii) gross receipts taxes imposed in lieu of income taxes in jurisdictions that do not assess a corporate income tax.]

 "Term" means the aggregate duration of all Periods in respect of a Product.